Conditional Feature Importance revisited: Double Robustness, Efficiency and Inference: Theoretical properties of CPI/CFI

 The second source of error is an \emph{estimation error}.
 This arises because the error distributions of both models differ.
 From statistical learning theory, we know that the distribution typically depends on the dimension of the model.
 Since the models have different dimensions, they have different error distributions, which prevents the differences from canceling out.
 For instance, in the linear model example presented below, we show how this estimation error implies that the error remains at the convergence rate of the linear model ($O(1/n)$), rather than achieving a faster rate as for CPI.

-In summary, LOCO compares errors of two independently optimized models, which do not cancel because (i) they are optimized separately and (ii) their error distributions differ.
-In contrast, Proposition~\ref{prop:cpi-bias} shows that CPI's main error term compares the effect of estimating $\widetilde{X}$ \emph{within the same optimized model}.
+In summary, LOCO compares errors of two independently optimized models over different sets of features, which do not cancel because (i) they are optimized separately and (ii) their error distributions differ.
+In contrast, Proposition~\ref{prop:cpi-bias} shows that CPI's main error term compares the effect of estimating $\widetilde{X}^{(j)}$ \emph{within the same optimized model}.

+\paragraph{Linear model.} In the remainder of this section, we focus on a Gaussian linear setting, which helps build intuition for CPI's advantages over LOCO.
+Indeed, rather than requiring only one model to work to detect a null as before, we show that when both models are accurate, the null is detected faster.
+We use the regression-based sampler \eqref{eq:cpi-sampling} to obtain explicit convergence rates.